mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 #### Determining your `DOCKER_AUTH_CONFIG` data

-As an example, let's assume that you want to use the `registry.example.com:5000/private/image:latest` image which is private and requires you to login into a private container registry.
+As an example, let's assume that you want to use the `registry.example.com:5000/private/image:latest` image which is private and requires you to log in into a private container registry.

 Let's also assume that these are the login credentials: